li-xirong/mmc-amd/README.md

 Please download the pre-trained weights above, and put them into ```./code/weights/```

 ## Dataset organizaton
-Please put the dataset we provided into ./code/VisualSearch/, which
+Please put the dataset we provided into ./code/VisualSearch/, which is organized according to the rules below:

 ## MMC-AMD Inference
 #### We have prepared two jupyter notebook files for single-modal and multi-modal inference, respectively: